-Jelastic SSH Access
+Enscale SSH Access

 Why is SSH access useful?

 Many popular frameworks now include CLI tools to perform various important tasks such as clearing the cache following code changes or easing site migrations.
-E.g. Laravel’s artisan, Drupal’s drush, and Symfony2’s console to name just a few.
+E.g. Laravel’s Artisan, Drupal’s drush, and Symfony2’s console to name just a few.

 Of course, SSH access also gives you the freedom to install and run your own CLI code, such as Composer, the PHP dependency manager.

-You might need to run your own custom git or svn commands; useful for conflict resolution, or if you need to push some changes from the server back to your repo – but note that any projects you create entirely via SSH will not appear within the Jelastic dashboard (e.g. for auto-update purposes).
+You might need to run your own custom git or svn commands; useful for conflict resolution, or if you need to push some changes from the server back to your repo – but note that any projects you create entirely via SSH will not appear within the Enscale dashboard (e.g. for auto-update purposes).

 SSH access to database nodes enables you to import (or export) large .sql databases more easily, without needing to worry about PHP script limitations on phpMyAdmin/phpPgAdmin.